flet-dev/website/docs/extend/integrating-existing-flutter-packages.md

 Specify dependencies to the external Flutter package(s) for which you are creating Flet extension.

-In the Flet Spinkit example, `pubspec.yaml` contains dependencies to `flutter_spinkit`:
+In the Flet Spinkit example, `pubspec.yaml` contains dependency to `flutter_spinkit`:
 ```yaml
 dependencies:
   flutter_spinkit: ^5.2.1